I searched for this as I wanted to know the answer to feeling so fine after running ..

 Perhaps the biggest benefit of a great 10-K is that, postrun, you're sure you could score 1,600 on the SATs (2,400 if you're under 25) —or at least improve.
 "Running increases levels of positive neurotransmitters, like endorphins; norepinephrine, which is responsible for alertness; and serotonin, which helps regulate mood," says Fitzgerald.
 "Plus, running puts the brain in an 'alpha-wave' state, which is associated with feelings of calmness and well-being."
 A handful of studies have documented that moving your feet correlates with improving your brain; two conducted at the University of Illinois found that 30 minutes of exercise resulted in up to a 10 percent improvement in cognition, or being more effective in processing a problem or situation.
 Maybe that stellar score isn't out of reach.

 Deborah McTaggart is a registered nutritionist practising in Barnes, South West London, and global via Skype and Zoom.
 Deborah has a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance for the busy professional, frequent traveller and recreational athlete.

 Deborah works as a Consultant with The Resilience Institute, UK who work with global leadership to sustain high performance and long term health resilience.
-Contact me here for further information on sports nutrition, recovery and performance, eating healthy for busy people and improving your health.
+Contact me here for further information on nutrition for sport, recovery and performance, eating healthy for busy people and improving your health.